FlushedRay/rotmgchatbots/README.md

 3. Put ``{enter}{enter}\`` in the "Custom Append Text" box

-4. Set "Append after this many characters" to 128
+4. Set "Append after this many characters" to 128 (125 if using guild chat)

 5. Turn on "Reset Counter After Line Break"